dmitrymalakhov/NebulaEncrypt/README.md

-# NebulaEncrypt - Chrome Extension for Secure, Local-Only Encryption
+# NebulaEncrypt - Chrome Extension for Secure, Local-Only Encryption on Telegram Web

-NebulaEncrypt is a powerful Chrome extension that ensures your messages are encrypted locally, keeping your communications secure and private.
-With NebulaEncrypt, all encryption and decryption operations happen on your device, and your encryption keys are stored only locally.
-This means that even if someone intercepts your messages, they will remain unreadable without your private key.
+NebulaEncrypt is a powerful Chrome extension designed to ensure your messages on [Telegram Web](https://web.telegram.org) are encrypted locally, keeping your communications secure and private.
+All encryption and decryption operations happen directly on your device, and your encryption keys are stored only locally.
+This guarantees that even if someone intercepts your messages, they remain unreadable without your private key.

 ## Why NebulaEncrypt?

-In today's digital world, privacy is more important than ever.
-NebulaEncrypt is built with one primary goal: to keep your messages secure by ensuring that encryption happens entirely on your device.
-Your keys never leave your computer, and neither do your unencrypted messages.
-This makes NebulaEncrypt a perfect choice for those who value their privacy and security.
+In an era where digital privacy is paramount, NebulaEncrypt offers a robust solution for secure messaging on Telegram Web.
+By ensuring that encryption happens entirely on your device, NebulaEncrypt keeps your messages safe from prying eyes.
+Your encryption keys never leave your computer, ensuring that only you can decrypt your messages.

 ## Features

-- **Local Encryption**: All encryption and decryption processes occur locally on your device.
+- **Local Encryption on Telegram Web**: All encryption and decryption processes occur locally on your device.
 Your data and keys are never transmitted over the network.
 - **Secure Key Storage**: Encryption keys are stored securely and only locally.
 No one else has access to them, ensuring that only you can decrypt your messages.
-- **Automatic Encryption**: Automatically encrypt your messages before sending them with a simple hotkey or automatically when you click send.
+- **Automatic Encryption**: Automatically encrypt your messages before sending them with a simple hotkey or automatically when you click send or press `Enter`.
-- **Automatic Decryption**: Automatically decrypt incoming messages so you can read them in plaintext.
+- **Automatic Decryption**: Automatically decrypt incoming messages on Telegram Web so you can read them in plaintext.
-- **Seamless Integration**: Integrates directly with your favorite messaging platforms without disrupting your workflow.
+- **Seamless Integration**: Integrates directly with Telegram Web without disrupting your workflow.
 - **Real-time Processing**: Messages are encrypted and decrypted in real-time, ensuring seamless communication without compromising security.

-## How It Works

-### Local-Only Encryption

-1. **Encryption**: Before a message is sent, NebulaEncrypt encrypts it locally using the AES-GCM algorithm.
-Your private key, stored securely on your device, is used for encryption.
-The encrypted message is then sent, ensuring that no one can read it without your key.
-2. **Decryption**: When you receive an encrypted message, NebulaEncrypt decrypts it locally on your device using your private key.
-This ensures that only you can read the message, even if it was intercepted by someone else.

-### Security by Design

-- **Keys Never Leave Your Device**: Your encryption keys are generated and stored only on your device.
-They are never transmitted over the network, making it impossible for anyone else to intercept them.
-- **End-to-End Encryption**: Even if someone gains access to your messages, they won't be able to read them without the corresponding key, which is stored securely on your device.
+## Platform Support

+Currently, NebulaEncrypt is designed and optimized to work exclusively with [Telegram Web](https://web.telegram.org).
+We are committed to providing the best possible experience on this platform, ensuring that your messages remain secure.

+### Want to Help Expand NebulaEncrypt?

+We are excited to explore expanding NebulaEncrypt to support other messaging platforms.
+If you're a developer interested in contributing, we welcome pull requests (PRs) to extend support to other platforms.
+Your contributions can help make NebulaEncrypt a more versatile tool for secure messaging across the web.

 ## Getting Started